fractalscape13/PierresTreats/README.md

 http://localhost:5000/
 ```

-* If your setup worked you should see a welcome page with a rainbow background.
+* If your setup worked you will see a welcome page with a rainbow background.

 **Note: To exit, simply press**
 ```sh